csc301-winter-2020/team-project-15-kingsway_college_school/deliverables/deliverable-2/iteration-02.review.md

 # ITERATION REVIEW - VISIBLE LEARNING TEAM (KCShare)

-Note: This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
-Suggestion: Have your review meeting a day or two before the due date.
-This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

 ## Iteration 02 - Review & Retrospect
 When: Sunday March 8, 2020
 Where: Where: Bahen Centre for Information Technology